The Familiars (novel series): The Familiars: Palace of Dreams (2013)

 The Three are invited to Queen Loranella's birthday party, whence they bestow a gift for her.
 Queen Loranella tried it on, but the necklace cursed her, putting her to sleep in the Wander.
 The Three are then framed for cursing her.
 They must find a potion that can bring her back, and they must find it soon, before she passes into the Tommorowlife.

 They go to the Turn to find an answer, and the potion ingredients were said to be found in Kalstaff's belongings.
 They turn to Turnbuckle Academy to find the ingredients, but they must go without getting found out by anyone, and more importantly their loyals.
 They peer into numerous classrooms as they try to find the library.
 After being discovered and chased, they flee into the Dreamworld.

 At the Dreamworld, they meet a realmwalker, who guides them through the world.
 They pass a castle full of puzzles and set of to the Palace of Dreams.
+When they arrive, they receive the ingredients to the potion that will save Queen Loranella from the queen herself - in a dream.